Quantum indeterminacy: Indeterminacy and incompleteness

 Quantum indeterminacy is the assertion that the state of a system does not determine a unique collection of values for all its measurable properties.
 Indeed, according to the Kochen–Specker theorem, in the quantum mechanical formalism it is impossible that, for a given quantum state, each one of these measurable properties (observables) has a determinate (sharp) value.
-The values of an observable will be obtained non-deterministically in accordance with a probability distribution which is uniquely determined by the system state.
+The values of an observable will be obtained non-deterministically in accordance with a probability distribution that is uniquely determined by the system state.
 Note that the state is destroyed by measurement, so when we refer to a collection of values, each measured value in this collection must be obtained using a freshly prepared state.

 This indeterminacy might be regarded as a kind of essential incompleteness in our description of a physical system.
 Notice however, that the indeterminacy as stated above only applies to values of measurements not to the quantum state.
-For example, in the spin 1/2 example discussed above, the system can be prepared in the state ψ by using measurement of σ1 as a filter which retains only those particles such that σ1 yields +1.
+For example, in the spin 1/2 example discussed above, the system can be prepared in the state ψ by using measurement of σ1 as a filter that retains only those particles such that σ1 yields +1.
 By the von Neumann (so-called) postulates, immediately after the measurement the system is assuredly in the state ψ.

-However, Einstein believed that quantum state cannot be a complete description of a physical system and, it is commonly thought, never came to terms with quantum mechanics.
+However, Albert Einstein believed that quantum state cannot be a complete description of a physical system and, it is commonly thought, never came to terms with quantum mechanics.
 In fact, Einstein, Boris Podolsky and Nathan Rosen showed that if quantum mechanics is correct, then the classical view of how the real world works (at least after special relativity) is no longer tenable.
 This view included the following two ideas: